Schuco Modell

-Schuco is a German manufacturing company founded in 1912 by Heinrich Müller and the businessman Heinrich Schreyer in Nuremberg, popularly known as Germany's toy capital.
+Schuco is a German brand and former manufacturing company founded in 1912 by Heinrich Müller and the businessman Heinrich Schreyer in Nuremberg, popularly known as Germany's toy capital.
 The company's specialty was making toy reproductions of cars and trucks in tin, plastic and die-cast.
-The company went bankrupt in 1976 but was reorganized in 1993 and then totally independent again by 1996.
+The company went bankrupt in 1976 but was reorganized in 1993 and then totally independent again by 1996 before its acquisition by the Simba Dickie Group in 1999.